 • Sunscreen and insect repellent

-• Rain jacket or umbrella (especially during wet season)
+• Rain jacket or umbrella (especially during the wet season)

 Bali’s Microclimates